LearnOnDemandSystems/docs/lod/activities.md

 - **Script 1**:
     - **Score Value**: the score value the student will recieve for completing the Activity correctly.
 This score contributes to their overall score in the lab.
     - **Target**: the virtual machine or cloud subscription that the script will target.
-Cloud subscriptions must be targeted by PowerShell, and Windows-based virtual machines running on Hyper-V can be targeted by PowerShell or Shell.
+Cloud subscriptions must be targeted by PowerShell, and Windows-based virtual machines running on Hyper-V can be targeted by PowerShell or Windows Command Shell.
+Linux-based VMs running Hyper-V or VMware can be targeted by Bash.
     - **Language**: the scripting language that will be used.
-PowerShell and Shell are supported.
+PowerShell, Windows Command Shell, and Bash are supported.
     - **Script**: enter the script that will be executed. @lab replacement tokens that are used in scripts will be replaced in the lab instructions when the lab is launched.

     - **New Script**: click to add an additional script to this Activity.
 The new script will be represented by a button, in a Task List.